CNN TV

 It is right that praise follows an athlete who has reached the summit of their sport, but it can become a burden if this feat has been acheived without claiming a grand slam.

 To the layman it makes no sense.
 To the critic it undermines the credibility of the rank.
 Since Wozniacki of Denmark became the WTA Tour’s top-ranked player, it is a question mark that has hung over her career.
-Read the rest of this entry »
+FULL POST

 Filed under: Tennis